richardfxr/nudge/README.md

 - ``feed_id``: The feed ID found under the “Feed Info” section of your new feed.
 - ``id``: The ID for the data point can be found by going to ``https://io.adafruit.com/api/v2/IO_USERNAME/feeds/feed_id/data/``.
 - ``IO_KEY``: Your Adafruit IO key found under the “My Key” tab.

+Note that Adafruit IO may be updated in the future.
+Refer to the [Adafruit IO API documentation](https://io.adafruit.com/api/docs/#adafruit-io-http-api) if above method fails.

 ### Webpage